(after Wallace Stevens)

 But who is Ishvara?
-This doesn’t matter—resembles a card player, gambler, lover, friend.
+Doesn’t matter—resembles a card player, gambler, lover, friend.

 Any resemblance chosen will shade the metaphor, and so the reality, some way.

-One must be wise, therefore, in deciding the metaphors by which reality shall be lensed.
+One must be wise, therefore, in deciding the metaphors whereby reality is lensed.

 Playing cards, after all, is not limited to solitaire.
-Maybe they’re someone else’s cards too.
+Maybe they are someone else’s cards too.

-Maybe the hearts are dark, the corners cut.
-Maybe two holes are punched through the wax.
+Maybe the hearts are dark cut at the corners.
+Maybe two holes are punched through them.

-What I mean is: reality and its reading coalesce.
-It factors in not as ‘reading’ but as metamorphosis.
+Reality and its reading coalesce.
+It factors in, not as ‘reading’, but as metamorphosis.

 Starting from natural resemblances and their extension by metaphor, ‘logic’ is widened